 Don’t Try to See Every Country in the European Union

-Europe is a continent with thousands of years of history, and it’s easy to bite off more than you can chew by trying to see too much of it at once.
-If you’re only able to spend a week in Europe, consider staying in just a single country or adding just a few major locations to your schedule.
+Europe has thousands of years of history, and it’s easy to bite off more than you can chew by trying to see too much of it at once.
+If you can only spend a week in Europe, consider staying in a single country or adding a few major locations to your schedule.

 A week is enough to see Paris, travel south to see France’s wine regions, and spend a day in Monaco, but don’t try to stuff in a few days in Spain and Italy, too.
-Particularly if you’re trying to create a travel guide to Europe on a budget, you may find yourself stretched too thin to enjoy your travels if you cram too much into your itinerary.
+If you’re trying to create a travel guide to Europe on a budget, you may be stretched too thin to enjoy your travels if you cram too much into your itinerary.

-One of the best ways to plan your European vacation is to start with the city or venue that you most want to visit and expand your itinerary from that location.
-For example, if you want to vacation in Santorini and have a week to spend on your trip, consider flying into Athens to spend a few days and then taking a second flight to Santorini for the rest of your tour.
+One of the best ways to plan your European vacation is to start with the city or venue you most want to visit and expand your itinerary.
+For example, if you want to vacation in Santorini and have a week to spend on your trip, consider flying into Athens for a few days and then taking a second flight to Santorini for the rest of your tour.

 Don’t try to see the entire Aegean Sea.
-Focus on what you’d most like to see and enjoy a relaxing and unhurried vacation.
+Focus on what you want to see and enjoy a relaxing and unhurried vacation.

 Europe Is Safe But Not From Pickpockets

-Many European citizens enjoy low crime rates and relative safety, but you’ll want to keep an eye on your valuables because just about every busy city in Europe is home to pickpockets.
+Many European citizens enjoy low crime rates and relative safety.
+Still, you’ll want to keep an eye on your valuables because almost every busy European city is home to pickpockets.

-These thieves are quite active because there are so many travelers on the continent who are awed by the sights and forget to make sure their valuables are safe.
+These thieves are quite active because so many travelers on the continent are awed by the sights and forget to ensure their valuables are safe.